signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="DSOpenPcap"></a>
 ## DSOpenPcap

-DSOpenPcap() opens a pcap, pcapng, or rtp/rtpdump file and fills in an optional file header struct (see [Pcap API Structs](#user-content-pcapapistructs) below), performing basic verification on magic number and supported link layer types.
+DSOpenPcap() opens a pcap, pcapng, or rtp/rtpdump file for reading or writing.
+When reading, DSOpenPcap() fills in an optional file header struct (see [Pcap API Structs](#user-content-pcapapistructs) below), performing basic verification on magic number and supported link layer types.

 ```c++
 int DSOpenPcap(const char*   pcap_file,